supernginx/flowplayer-plugins/flash/rtmp/trunk/README.txt

 - #363 when pausing on startup some clips require seekableOnBegin enabled or else the scrubbar is disabled.
 - #363 overridable pause to frame for different seek functionality on rtmp streams, requires to seek to 0.1 to constistantly start on a frame.
 - #406 don't run version checks here anymore to work with Flash 11
+- #403 when seeking to the duration the buffer will flush and needs to end correctly

 3.2.3
 -----